angx-system/angeliax/README.md

 Trust is what this architecture actually builds.
 Witnessing, curation, and partnering are the three acts that establish it — each one a steward or a base staking their own name on what they've seen.

+ANGX sits in the lineage of an old idea, extended in a new direction.
+Git gave code a permanent, distributed history — every change, every branch, traceable without a central server.
+Dat, and later Hypercore, extended that same idea to datasets and general files.
+ANGX extends it once more: not to the artifact's history, but to what happens after the artifact leaves the repository — where it got deployed, what failed, what was learned, who replicated it and where.
+Git shows how code changed.
+ANGX shows what the code, the design, or the practice actually did once they met the world.

 ---

 ## Status

 Schema documented.
 Target implementation: Hypercore stack.

+The schema itself — two logs, signals, witnessing — doesn't depend on any one transport.
+Hypercore is the current, concrete choice: an existing, working, append-only signed feed protocol with exactly the properties ANGX needs.

 A relay-based prototype demonstrating the core signal loop — two-log model, Ed25519 signing, steward/witness separation — is available at [codeberg.org/angx-protocol/angx-prototype](https://codeberg.org/angx-protocol/angx-prototype).
 It predates the current specification and does not implement bases, libraries, or the partner chain.
 Useful only as a reference for the intended UI and client design.